unlimited video and image generation on the ad-supported free tier — here is why Try It Free →

 This is why cloud-dependent AI tools cannot offer generous free tiers.
 Their economics do not allow it.
 So they add watermarks, limit credits, and create friction — not because they want to, but because they have to.

-ZSky AI runs on 7 NVIDIA RTX 5090 GPUs that I own.
-These GPUs were a one-time investment.
-The ongoing costs are electricity (roughly $200-300/month for the full cluster) and maintenance.
-The per-generation cost drops to approximately $0.001-0.003 — two orders of magnitude cheaper than cloud alternatives.
+ZSky AI runs on 12 NVIDIA GPUs (8× RTX 5090 + 4× RTX 4090) owned outright.
+These GPUs were a one-time capital investment, and ongoing costs are electricity and maintenance — modest compared to renting equivalent compute on the cloud.
+The per-generation marginal cost drops to approximately $0.001-0.003, two orders of magnitude cheaper than cloud alternatives.

-At these costs, offering 200 free credits at signup + 100 daily when logged in to every user is not a financial sacrifice.
+At these costs, offering unlimited video and image generation on the ad-supported free tier to every user is not a financial sacrifice.
 It is the natural result of owning your infrastructure.

 The Freemium Model Done Right